-- Control should occur at the departmental level - Control responsibility should be assigned within each department - Departments are responsible for controlled capital type items and will prepare and maintain a complete list each year

-- Departments will certify each year to the Finance department that updated lists of controlled capital type items are on file and available for inspection - Finance will verify on an annual basis the data on controlled capital type items on file in each department
+- Control should occur at the departmental level - Control responsibility should be assigned within each department - Departments are responsible for controlled capital type items and will prepare and maintain a complete list each year - Departments will certify each year to the Finance department that updated lists of controlled capital type items are on file and available for inspection - Finance will verify on an annual basis the data on controlled capital type items on file in each department

-The Information Technology Department maintains a list which is updated as items are purchased and disposed of as outlined in the administration code section 1517.
-A physical inventory is taken on an annual basis by department.
-The list maintained by Information Technology contain items which include but are not limited to iPads, WIFI Access Points, Portable Access Points, Computers, Copiers, Printers, Monitors, Notebooks, Thin Clients, SCADA, Scanner, and Servers.
+The Information Technology Department shall maintain a list which is updated as items are purchased and disposed of.
+A physical inventory shall be taken on an annual basis.
+The list maintained should contain items which include but are not limited to iPads, WIFI Access Points, Portable Access Points, Computers, Copiers, Printers, Monitors, Notebooks, Thin Clients, SCADA, Scanner, Servers, etc.

-The Operations Department maintains a list which is updated as items are purchased and disposed of as outlined in the administration code section 1517.
-A physical inventory is taken on an annual basis.
-The list maintained by Operations contains items which include but are not limited to generators, trailers, boring tools, cranes, light towers, and pressure washers.
+The Operations Department shall maintain a list which is updated as items are purchased and disposed of.
+A physical inventory shall be taken on an annual basis.
+The list maintained should contain items which include but are not limited to generators, trailers, boring tools, cranes, light towers, pressure washers, etc.